 Recent data indicate a noticeable rise in individuals seeking ADHD assessments.
 To understand if ADHD is overdiagnosed, we need to consider both the prevalence of the condition and the rate of treatment:

-• Prevalence of ADHD: Research suggests that approximately 3% to 4% of adults in the UK have ADHD, with a significant number likely undiagnosed (NHS England).
+• Prevalence of ADHD: Studies indicate that about 3% to 4% of UK adults have ADHD, with many potentially undiagnosed.
+(NHS England).

 • Medication Use: The use of ADHD medication has risen from 0.05% of the UK population in 2018 to 0.3% by 2022, indicating an increase in treatment but still a gap compared to the estimated prevalence of ADHD (The Pharmaceutical Journal).